franton/JSS-In-A-Box/README.md

 9. Upgrade ALL JSS installs on the server
 10. (optional) Refresh Tomcat SSL certificate from [LetsEncrypt](http://letsencrypt.org) (The LetsEncrypt certificates are automatically renewed via a cron job.
 The same code can be invoked manually with this option)
+11. Will now optimally configure Tomcat and MySQL (locally only) for number of instances, available ram etc etc.
+(this one was HARD to do)

-The only thing it doesn't do, is to set up anything to do with load balancing.
+The only things it doesn't do are:
+1) Set up anything to do with load balancing.
 That can be done inside the JSS itself.
+2) Any remote server configuration with the sole exception of modifying remote databases.

 ###### Oh, and NO SNEAKY using this on your CJA course!
 I've tipped off the JAMF instructors I know of!